Get Ready for Technology at Your Fingertips in the “Connected” Smart Home

 Lighting in the home can be controlled remotely with special lightbulbs and an app on your smartphone.
-You can dim and brighten lights as well as turn them on and off from virtually anywhere (courtesy of Unsplash/Reinaldo Kevin).
+You can dim and brighten lights as well as turn them on and off from virtually anywhere (photo credit: Reinaldo Kevin on Unsplash).

 Programmable thermostats are becoming a popular fixture amongst homeowners who are looking to save time and energy when it comes to upkeep costs.
 A smart thermostat not only helps to keep your home at ambient temperature but can save you money in the long run by preventing damage to your property caused by trapped moisture in the summer and frozen pipes in the winter.
 There are both Android and IOs apps that are designed to offer a sustainable climate control system.

-With a zone-based smart thermostat like one from Nest, Ecobee, Honeywell, Emerson, and others, you can control the heat in this home office of a 4-bedroom Contemporary style home from any location through a smartphone (House Plan #107-1015).
+With a zone-based smart thermostat like one from Nest, Ecobee, Honeywell, Emerson, and others, you can control the heat in this home office of a 4-bedroom Contemporary style home from any location through a smartphone (Plan #107-1015).